Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 Now, view the punctures on $M$ as nodes and double across all punctures that ``are opened" to get a noded surface $M^d$.
 Likewise double all surfaces $(Y,h_f)\in \Psi^{-1}(K)$ across the boundaries. $h_f$ extends by reflection and we get a pair $(Y^d,h_f^d)$.
 This provides a map that is a diffeomorphism onto its image.
 By \cite[Lemma 3.3]{ursula} on any $S_{g,n}$ there is a collection of simple closed curves $\delta_1,\dots, \delta_{6g-5+2n}$ so that the map given by is a diffeomorphism onto its image.
 The composition $\mathcal{L}_{2g+d_1-1,2d_2}\circ \iota$ takes $\Psi^{-1}(K)$ into a compact set, and hence $\Psi$ is proper.
-As discussed above, this completes the proof.
+As discussed above, this completes the proof. \end{proof} \end{subsection} \end{section} \begin{section}{Equivariant harmonic maps with poles of order $2$} We prove Theorem \ref{first} in a number of steps. \begin{subsection}{Existence of harmonic maps} Once and for all, fix a complete finite volume hyperbolic surface $M=\tilde{M}/\Gamma$, a $\textrm{CAT}(0)$ Hadamard manifold $(X,g)$, and a reductive representation $\rho: \Gamma \to \textrm{Isom}(X,g)$.
+We denote both the metric on $M$ and its lift to $\tilde{M}$ by $\sigma$.